 Writers, visual artists, and composers who request financial assistance on their residency applications can receive full or partial funding from a variety of sources.
 All VCCA residencies are supported in part by the Annual Fund, which covers at least 50% of the residency’s actual cost.
 In addition, VCCA’s endowment provides more than $150,000 annually in financial aid to VCCA Fellows.
 A selection of annually sponsored fellowships provide additional funding opportunities.
 VCCA actively seeks funds to increase its endowment, with the ultimate goal of endowing all of its residencies and removing the need for artists to pay residency fees of any amount.

-Certain fully-funded fellowships are available only for select scheduling periods, while other fellowship and financial assistance are awarded year round.
+Certain fully-funded fellowships are available only for select scheduling periods, while other fellowship funds provide support year round.

-- 50th Anniversary Fellowships for Artists of Color: Conceived during VCCA’s 50th anniversary year in 2021 and established in 2022, 50th Anniversary Fellowships aim to provide free residencies for at least 50 artists across disciplines from groups historically underrepresented in U.S. residency programs.
+- 50th Anniversary Fellowships for Artists of Color: Conceived during VCCA’s 50th anniversary year in 2021 and established in 2022, 50th Anniversary Fellowships provide free first-time VCCA residencies for 50 artists of color each year.

 - Harry D. Forsyth Fellowship for the Visual Arts: Established in 1999 to support residencies by Sweet Briar College alumnae demonstrating exceptional ability and commitment to the visual arts.